-- Tourists with a tourist visa/permit extension good for 180 days about to expire.
+- Tourists with a tourist visa/permit extension good for 180 days that are expired.

-- Tourists with a tourist visa good for 90 days needing a tourist visa/permit extension.
+- Tourists with an expired tourist visa/permit good for 90 days needing a tourist visa/permit extension.

 - Those who applied for a Colombian visa and were approved but were unable to register the visa or apply for a cedula due to the crisis.